 “I felt like I was able be my truest self with this record,” Mancari explains.
 “When I first moved to Nashville, I stopped making music for a long time because I wasn’t sure where I fit in.
 I put all this pressure on myself about what kind of songs I was supposed to write and how they were supposed to sound, but the truth is that I had no context for country music.
 I grew up on the East Coast listening to indie rock and shoegaze.”

-Born on Staten Island to an Italian/Puerto Rican family whose strict religious beliefs bordered on the cult-like, Mancari spent much of her childhood wrestling with issues of identity and belonging.
+Born on Staten Island to an Italian/Puerto Rican family with strict religious beliefs, Mancari spent much of her childhood wrestling with issues of identity and belonging.
 After college, Mancari set out on her own, following the wind from Appalachia to Arizona, from south Florida to India, drifting in search of purpose and community.
 She eventually found both in East Nashville, where she garnered widespread acclaim for her strikingly honest songwriting and emotionally riveting performances.
 Good Woman, her 2017 debut, was a critical smash, praised by NPR for its “exquisite self-awareness” and hailed as one of the year’s best by Rolling Stone, who lauded its “confident vocals [and] spacious, hazy production.”
 Songs from the record racked up millions of streams on Spotify and helped land Mancari dates with the likes of Margo Price, Hurray For The Riff Raff, Shovels & Rope, Natalie Prass, and Julien Baker among others.
 On top of her solo work, Mancari also teamed up with Alabama Shakes frontwoman Brittany Howard and fellow songwriter Jesse Lafser to form the supergroup Bermuda Triangle, which earned similarly glowing reviews as they performed sold-out headline shows across the country and landed festival slots from Newport Folk to XPoNential.

 Despite all her success, Mancari continued to struggle behind the scenes.
 The relentless pace and grueling demands of life on the road left little time for grappling with the trauma of her past, and in late 2018, as she approached the end of a year of non-stop touring, it became clear she’d need to make major changes in order to sustain herself in the long run.